 It’s doubtful this meeting went unnoticed by the Jewish princes and priests, who had shut their ears to correction.
 What irony: the Rechabites obey their earthly father but the Jews refuse to obey their heavenly Father, even though He rose early to warn and teach them (Jeremiah 32:23).
 Judah continued to defile God’s house and Name with idolatry and the shedding of innocent blood.
 After the Rechabites refuse Jeremiah’s wine offer, God proclaims judgment on Judah and the inhabitants of Jerusalem.
 Then He makes this stunning announcement to the Rechabites through the prophet:

 “Because you have obeyed the commandment of Jonadab your father, and kept all his precepts and done according to all that he commanded you, therefore thus says the LORD of Hosts, the God of Israel: ‘Jonadab the son of Rechab shall not lack a man to stand before Me forever.’ ” – Jeremiah 35:18-19

-That means somewhere today a person with Rechabite DNA is standing before the God of Israel, obeying their Father’s Word.
+That means someone today with Rechabite DNA is standing before the God of Israel, obeying the Father’s Word.